-It's hard to believe the SiriusXM All-Star Futures Game turned 20.
+It's hard to believe the SiriusXM All-Star Futures Game has been around for more than two decades.
 It feels like just yesterday the game was in its infancy at Fenway Park back in 1999.

 2013: The U.S. ran its streak to four straight, leaning heavily on power arms to shut down the World Team offense.
 The World didn't manage a hit after the fourth inning.